h3nnn4n/hugo-content/content/post/dancing-room.md

 the original post or anything else mentioning it.
 All I could remember was that the particles moved towards __friends__ and away from __enemies__.
 Also, they moved towards the __center__ a little bit.
 While on the original each particle had one __enemie__, I set each particle to have 30 enemies.
-This in my opinion made the system more dynamic, where one or a set of particles can became isolated from the others.
+This, in my opinion, made the system more dynamic, where one or a set of particles can become isolated from the others.
 Another difference is that the particles are attracted both to the center of the __room__ and the __center of mass__ of all particles.
 This helps them to stay grouped but nevertheless move around.
 I also used [matter.js](http://brm.io/matter-js/), a physics engine.
 The use of it allows for the particle to have mass, friction, partially elastic collisions, inertia and more, which gave the system further complexity.
-Furthermore, the use of the physics engine an the retangular shape for the particles allows them to bump and even get stuck at each other, adding an extra dimension to their colective bevaviour.
+Furthermore, the use of the physics engine and the rectangular shape for the particles allows them to bump and even get stuck at each other, adding an extra dimension to their collective behavior.

-The system is full of complex behaviours.
-Initially the system just looks like a mess of particles running around.
+The system is full of complex behaviors.
+Initially, the system just looks like a mess of particles running around.
 While some little time it is possible to see that the particles are chasing one another.
 Sometimes a circle-like pattern appears.
 And sometimes it looks like there is one particle running away while several particles are chasing after it.
 These two are my favorite patterns so far.
-The chasing behaviour led a [friend](http://khskarl.me/) of mine to say ''it looks like [boids](https://en.wikipedia.org/wiki/Boids), but trying to kill each other''.
+The chasing behavior led a [friend](http://khskarl.me/) of mine to say ''It looks like [boids](https://en.wikipedia.org/wiki/Boids), but trying to kill each other''.

-A special situation appears when the system reasigns the __friends__ and __enemies__ of the particles.
+A special situation appears when the system reassigns the __friends__ and __enemies__ of the particles.
 Visually it looks like the particles running away got tired of fleeing and are taking revenge upon their previous chasers.
-Since the reasignment happens gradually, it looks like a single particle is taking revenge and charging at the other particles.
+Since the reassignment happens gradually, it looks like a single particle is taking revenge and charging at the other particles.
 And then inspiring the others to do the same.

 So far this project has been very amusing.
-I spent hours already just looking at the behavior of the swarm and tweaking their behaviour.
+I spent hours already just looking at the behavior of the swarm and tweaking their behavior.
 My reinterpretation / reimplementation full source code is available [here](https://github.com/h3nnn4n/Dancing-Rooms).
 It is written in JavaScript and it uses [matter.js](http://brm.io/matter-js/) for the